paketo-buildpacks/composer/README.md

     # change without a plan for deprecation.
     name = "composer"

-    # The version of PHP Composer is not required.
+    # The version of this buildpack.
+    # This is not the version of the provided `composer` dependency.
     # If not specified the buildpack will provide the default version, which can
     # be seen in the buildpack.toml file.
     # Any valid semver constraint is acceptable.
     version = "0.1.0"

     # The PHP Composer Dist buildpack supports some non-required metadata options.
+    # If neither metadata.build or metadata.launch is provided, or if both are
+    # set to false, this buildpack will contribute only during the build phase.
+    # All fields are OPTIONAL.
     [requires.metadata]

         # Setting the build flag to true will ensure that Composer